 This is the closet we now call ours.
 Come on, stop with the cringe-face!
 It’s not that bad.
 Okay, maybe it is.
 We lived with it this way for two short months before we couldn’t stand it anymore.
 That’s when my friends at Wayfair stepped in to help me turn this ugly duckling of a closet into the Cinderella of dressing rooms.

-Today I’m sharing all the deets on exactly what I used to customize our master bedroom closet, why I chose wire shelving over built-in units, and how much this closet makeover will really cost to recreate the look in your own home.
+Today I’m sharing all the deets on exactly what I used to customize our primary bedroom closet, why I chose wire shelving over built-in units, and how much this closet makeover will really cost to recreate the look in your own home.
 I think you’ll be surprised just how budget-friendly it really is.

 Out With The Old!

 We started by ripping out the old shelving (which was gag-worthy-gross) and tossing it straight into a roll-off dumpster.
 There was no saving it for another project.
 Really, I’m not even sure it’s safe to send to the landfill…

 Once we got the shelving and brackets out, we patched all the holes and gave the closet a fresh coat of white paint.
 We used washable kitchen and bath paint because we knew regular interior paint would get all scuffed up.
 That’s my secret trick for painting closets.

 I Chose An Adjustable Closet System